Longitudinal electromagnetic waves in the framework of standard classical electrodynamics: Exact solution of the Maxwell system with gradient-type electric sources

 and with the standard Maxwell system with electric sources.

-From the physical point of view, equations (1) are the partial case of the standard Maxwell equations (the partial case of a standard classical electrodynamics).
+From the physical point of view, equations (\ref{Main}) are the partial case of the standard Maxwell equations (the partial case of a standard classical electrodynamics).
 In this case, the current $\overrightarrow{j}(x)$ and charge $\rho(x)$ densities have the form

-The mathematical point of view shows that objects (1) and (2) are the different partial differential equations.
-Indeed, the general solution of the system (2) is well known and is given by the transverse electromagnetic waves only
+The mathematical point of view shows that objects (\ref{Main}) and (\ref{Free}) are the different systems of partial differential equations.
+Indeed, the general solution of the system (\ref{Free}) is well known and is given by the transverse electromagnetic waves only.
+The presence of the longitudinal solutions \cite{Kr-Sim-1,Krivsky-Sim-2} of the system (\ref{Main}) follows from the existence of additional partial derivatives $\partial_{0}E^{0}$ and $\mathrm{grad}E^{0}$ in (\ref{Main}).
+Therefore, any contradiction with mathematical physics is absent.
+On the other hand the restriction on the form (\ref{Sources}) of sources is absent in classical electrodynamics.
+Thus, the contradiction with classical electrodynamics is absent as well.
+It is the reason why the result of \cite{Kr-Sim-1,Krivsky-Sim-2, Simulik-Gor-Z} on the presence of longitudinal electric and scalar waves is quite possible in the framework of ordinary classical electrodynamics.